-For more information about when citrus trees flower and fruit, check out my other post on how long it takes citrus trees to fruit.
+For more information about when citrus trees fruit, check out my other post on how long it takes citrus trees to fruit.

 What Does a Flowering Citrus Tree Look Like?

-The stages of flowering are similar for most varieties of citrus trees.
-The months of the year that each of these stages occurs may depend on the fruit.
-According to Hunker, flowering occurs in these four stages:
+The stages of flowering are similar for most varieties of citrus trees, but the months of the year that each of these stages occurs depends on the fruit.

 - Budding stage: In the budding stage, you will notice green buds begin to form.
 For lemons, this often occurs between November and January.
 When the buds begin to flatten in January, the flowering stage is soon to begin.